wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 Track how many times a particular affiliate ad is getting viewed.

-=== Customize Messages for Affiliates ===
+=== Customize Email for Affiliates ===

-You can customize the email messages that gets sent to your affiliate when they register for an account.
+You can customize the email that is sent to an affiliate after they register for an account.
 The following messages are customizable:

 * HTML message displayed to user at logon if affiliate STATUS = APPROVED
 * HTML message displayed to user at logon if affiliate STATUS = DECLINED
 * HTML message displayed to user at logon if affiliate STATUS = PENDING
 * HTML message displayed to user after successfully submitting the affiliate registration form
 * Body of the e-mail sent to the affiliate immediately after submitting their application.
-* Body of the e-mail sent to a newly registered affiliate immediately following their application being approved.
 * Body of e-mail sent to the affiliate immediately following their application being declined.
+* Body of e-mail sent to a newly registered affiliate immediately following their application being approved.
+* Body of e-mail sent to the affiliate immediately after earning a commission.
+* Body of e-mail sent to the admin when an affiliate earns a commission.
+* Body of e-mail sent to a newly approved affiliate if they have an existing user account.

 === Translation Ready ===